grosser/youtube_search/Readme.md

     YoutubeSearch.search('cats', 'time' => 'this_week', 'orderby' => 'viewCount').first

+Alternatively, you can retrieve videos from a playlist using its ID

+    YoutubeSearch.playlist('5F23DAF4BFE3D14C')

 I can haz iframe:

     # DISCLAIMER this iframe may steal 4 minutes of your life ;)